vidalme/aws-projects/README.md

-this is readme for reko branch
+this is readme for main branch